GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

    -  `twilio_sid`: Paste the *"Account SID"* of your recently created Twilio account.
 You can find this value in your account dashboard.
    - `twilio_token`: Similar to your SID, you were also given a token upon registration.
    - `from_number`: Use the Twilio number that was provided when you created your account (not your personal number).

+1. Update Twilio SMS OPT script: Existing Twilio SMS OPT script that ship with Gluu server should be replace by the up to dated version downloadable [here](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/twilio_sms/twilio2FA.py).

 1. Enable the script by checking the box